fkutsukos/BLACKMED/README.md

-# BLACKMED - a DL MLP regression model for predicting high level music descriptors
+# BLACKMED - MLP regression model for predicting high level music descriptors

 Black Med is a platform initiated by Invernomuto for Manifesta 12: The Planetary Garden https://blackmed.invernomuto.info/.